Ambrose University

-Ambrose University is a private Christian liberal arts university located in Calgary, Alberta, Canada.
+Ambrose University is a publicly funded independent Christian liberal arts university located in Calgary, Alberta, Canada.

 Overview

 The university was formed in 2007, when Alliance University College and Nazarene University College merged, and named in honor of Saint Ambrose.

 It provides undergraduate and graduate level education for pastoral ministry, as well as undergraduate level education in select liberal arts and science degrees.
 The Graduate School of Theology also offers a Chinese Program (TSC - Theological Studies in Chinese).